zhuy16/learning_notes/passingArguments.md

+## Passing Arguments to the Rscript
+This way you can run Rscript using commend lines without an interactive session.
+#!/usr/bin/env Rscript
+args = commandArgs(trailingOnly=TRUE)

 ## Passing Arguments to the Shell Script
 Arguments can be passed to the script when it is executed, by writing them as a space-delimited list following the script file name.